maalvi/Student-Grades-Linear-Regression/README.md

 # Student-Grades-Linear-Regression
-An assisted machine learning method known as "Linear Regression" is used to plot Student grades vs. any other factor included in the csv.
+An assisted machine learning method known as "Linear Regression" is used to plot Student grades (out of 20) vs. any other factor included in the csv.

 Libraries Used
 ---------------